bitcoin-sv/bitcoin-sv/README.md

 Bitcoin SV
 ===========

-*Note: version 0.2.2 is a beta release.
+*Note: version 0.2.2 is an optional beta release for the BSV mainnet; however it is a required update for the Scaling Test Network.
 We encourage miners to test this release carefully and maintain a v0.2.1 node available on standby.*

 What is Bitcoin SV?